What’s Going On Chords | Marvin Gaye Guitar Lesson

 Du dee do…

-In the key of E, Marvin Gaye‘s What’s Going On‘s chords mainly achieve its slick sound through natural extensions.
+In the key of E, What’s Going On achieves its smooth sound primarily through the use of big, but natural chord extensions.

-Let’s examine all these chords, starting with the intro.
+Let’s break down these chords, starting with the intro.

-We begin with an Emaj9 chord which replaces the maj7 with a 6 towards the end of the bar, creating an E6/9 chord before it repeats.
+We begin with an Emaj9 chord, which transitions to an E6/9 chord towards the end of the bar, creating a subtle shift before the progression repeats.

-Here are all the chords for What’s Going On’s verse:
+Here are the full chords for the verse:

 | Emaj9 (I) | Emaj9 | C#m7 (VI) | C#m7 |